Madagascar: Cardiovascular Care and Treatment

 *Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division)

-As of July 2018, USFC has taken over a heart surgery project in Madagascar, originally established by Médecins du Monde in 1994.
-Today, USFC’s pediatric surgery program is virtually the only options available for children with heart conditions in the country, making it an instrumental avenue of surgery and care for families in need.
+Today, USFC’s pediatric surgery program is virtually the only option available for children with heart conditions in the country, making it an instrumental avenue of surgery and care for families in need.

-- 388 children were seen in consultations, including 86 new cases (66 of these 86 new cases displayed heart conditions).
+- 388 children with cardiac complications received consultations, including 86 new cases

 - 16 children who required open-heart surgery were brought to France for treatment.